Pynckels/prt1403/README.md

 Examples of what can be done with prt1403 can be found at https://github.com/Pynckels/prt1403/tree/main/tests/testOut

+The commands to create the examples can be found at https://github.com/Pynckels/prt1403/blob/main/tests/runtests.sh

 ### Note

 This is a work in progress, constructive comments are appreciated.